mypaint/libmypaint/README.md

 Users won't have to deal with it and will have the configure generated from the start.

+The distribution release can be generated with:

+    $ make dist

+And it should be checked before public release with:

+    $ make distcheck

 #### Everyone else

 Now run: